Chip Review (September 2023): best app for saving?

 Setting yourself savings goals for events such as holidays or even rainy days is a great way to reward yourself.

-Not only are you rewarding yourself but you’re actually incentivising saving, which can only be a good thing!
+Not only are you rewarding yourself, but you’re actually incentivising saving, which can only be good!

 Similar to Starling Bank‘s feature ‘spaces’, users can set a target sum to achieve by a certain date.